zachlatta/dungeon/README.md

 #### Is this just a Slack client for AI Dungeon?

 Yes.
-And here's the important parts of AI Dungeon's API spec:
+And here are the important parts of AI Dungeon's API:

 ```
 POST https://api.aidungeon.io/users